Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Summary and conclusions

-The diffuse neutrino fluxes predicted by our best-fit model peak at $\sim$10-100~PeV energies, which are beyond the range of optimal sensitivity of the IceCube detector.
-Such peak energy suggests that a TDE could be the source of the recently observed high-energy neutrino by KM3NeT-ARCA.
+On the other hand, such high peak energies suggests that a TDE or a TDE-like AGN flare \citep{Yuan:2025zwe} could be the source of the recently observed ultra-high-energy neutrino by KM3NeT-ARCA \citep{KM3NeT:2025npi}.
 Future radio detection instruments like IceCube-Gen2 ~\citep[black,][]{aartsen2019neutrinoastronomygenerationicecube}, RNO-G ~\citep[olive,][]{Aguilar_2021}, and GRAND200k ~\citep[red,][]{lvarez_Mu_iz_2019}, should be able to robustly test our prediction for the neutrino flux.

 In conclusion, we find it overall plausible that TDEs could power the UHECRs in the light of recent neutrino-TDE associations.
-However, the extrapolation from a few neutrino-emitting TDEs to a population of UHECR-emitting TDEs is non-trivial due to limited knowledge and possible selection effects.
-Future data will potentially improve this situation, both on the TDE side and the neutrino side.
+However, the extrapolation from a few neutrino-emitting TDEs, which may not be archetypic and may be also not very statistically confident in terms of their directionality, to a population of UHECR-emitting TDEs is non-trivial due to limited knowledge and possible selection effects -- and some of the parameters, such as the observed neutrino energies, do not support this hypothesis.
+Independent of that, TDEs are interesting UHECR candidates for different reasons, such as their transient nature, high enough emissivity, and negative source evolution, and our UHECR model and analysis (including the diffuse neutrino flux prediction) remain valid independent of the neutrino associations.
+Future data will potentially improve the predictions, both on the TDE side and the neutrino side.

 \end{CJK*}